endvvell/imgscrape/imgscrape/readme.txt

 To run:
 1. Open terminal in the same folder as the scrypt (or mention the absolute path to the script in step 2.)
-2. Type 'python imgscrape.py' and press the magic button.
+2. Type 'python3 imgscrape.py' and press the magic button.

 Works on: